 But when it comes to tips for going freelance, nothing beats advice from successful freelancers who have already taken the plunge.

-Here, six leading designers and illustrators share the biggest mistakes they made when going freelance – and reveal what they learned from them…
+Here, six leading designers and illustrators share the biggest mistakes they made when going it alone – and reveal what they learned from them…

 01. Not using a contract